Serving New Buffalo, Benton Harbor, St. Joseph, South Haven, Fennville, Glenn, Douglas, Saugatuck, Holland, Grand Haven, Spring Lake and Muskegon

 Time to get out and get some exercise while the snow lasts in west Michigan.

-Don't forget to check out the Calendar of Events for February and March.
+Calendar of Events for February and March.
 There's always something happening on the lakeshore.